 Not strictly a type of cache these geocaches designed to be found only at night, in fact they may be impossible to find during the daytime.
 Reflective strips or tacks, are often used to mark the trail for cachers to follow using a flashlight.
 While others will require the use of a U.V. flashlight to find clues that are otherwise invisible to the naked eye.
 We have one of these local to us (Linford Wood), but it is in an area I’m not hugely sure I want to wander at night, but maybe one day we will.

-some types of cache can still be hunted but you can no longer create them on the Geocaching website.
-These are known as Grandfather caches, why?
-Not a clue, but some of these look fun so I'm glad they still exist, but making new ones would be great.
+Some types of geocache can still be hunted but you can no longer create them on the Geocaching website.
+These are known as Grandfather caches.
+Why?
+Not a clue, but some of these look fun so I’m glad they still exist.
+But making new ones would be great.
 Anyway here are the Grandfather Cache types.

 Virtual Caches are all about the location, rather than finding a container, a bit like earth caches logging them usually involves being able to answer questions or provide a picture etc. Whatever the goal, the idea is that you must actually visit the location in order to log the cache. they were designed to be only used at very special places.